sy3104/isometry_inversion/README.md

 ## Requirement

-These codes are written in MATLAB and require one of the following SDP interpreters:
+These codes are written in MATLAB and require one of the following interpreters to conduct SDP:

 - [CVX][5]: a Matlab-based convex modeling framework
 - [YALMIP][6]: A Toolbox for Modeling and Optimization in MATLAB